k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Upgrade/Fabric_Space_Upgrade.md

 - Check that the code is correctly committed and pushed to the Git repository.
 - Verify the current state of the deployment and pods.

+**Deployment and Statefulset**

+You will observe two types of examples in this section.
+Please note that `deployment` is used for Fabric Web Studio, and `statefulset` is used for Fabric.

 #### Step 1: Check the Current Status of the Fabric Deployment/Statefulset

 1. Run the following command to list the `fabric-deployment`, including container versions and their state in the `space-k2view` namespace:

    ```bash
    kubectl get deployment fabric-deployment -n space-k2view -o=custom-columns='NAME:.metadata.name,READY:.status.readyReplicas,AVAILABLE:.status.availableReplicas,IMAGE:.spec.template.spec.containers[0].image'
    ```
    or

    ```bash
    kubectl get statefulset fabric-statefulset -n space-k2view -o=custom-columns='NAME:.metadata.name,READY:.status.readyReplicas,AVAILABLE:.status.availableReplicas,IMAGE:.spec.template.spec.containers[0].image'
    ```

    This command outputs the deployment's name, the number of ready and available replicas, and the current image version of the container.

-1. Identify the current running deployment/statefulset, pods, and replica sets based on the output.
+3. Identify the current running deployment/statefulset, pods, and replica sets based on the output.

 #### Step 2: Check the Current Version of the Deployment

-1. To check which version of the Fabric deployment is currently running, use the following command with a filter to display the image version:
+To check which version of the Fabric deployment is currently running, use the following command with a filter to display the image version:

    ```bash
    kubectl get deployment fabric-deployment -n space-k2view -o=jsonpath='{.spec.template.spec.containers[0].image}'
    ```